imeleges/REMA_Dubai/README.md

 <details>
 <summary>Dropped columns (click to expand)</summary>

-Those columns were dropped at the beginning of analysis
+These columns were dropped at the beginning of analysis:

 `apartmet-link-href` -  unnecessary for analysis
 `rent-frequency` - only Yearly listings were parsed